Our mission is to ensure that every cat has a good home.

-- Friendly cats who were lost or abandoned are surrendered to the Seattle Animal Shelter so that they can be redeemed by an owner or adopted to a new family.
+- Deliver friendly cats who were lost or abandoned to Seattle Animal Shelter so that they can be redeemed by an owner or adopted to a new family.

-- Semi-friendly kittens and cats are socialized and adopted out as pets.
+- Socialize semi-friendly kittens and cats so they can be adopted as pets.

-- All cats receive basic medical care, nutritious food, and safe and sanitary conditions to recover after alteration.
+- Provide basic medical care, nutritious food, and safe and sanitary conditions to all cats after alteration.

 Capture – Do you have a car and flexibility during the evening hours?
 Capturing cats works best in the evening when cats are hungry and active.